Experiencing a mental health crisis?

 Please call the mental health ombudsman (advocate) at 1.564.397.8470.
 An ombudsman will advocate for, and speak on behalf of, qualified mental health consumers and their families.
 They will investigate your complaint/grievance, recommend solutions, and help you resolve whatever issue you may have regarding getting your mental health needs met.

-Visit our Counseling, Death and Grief, Drugs and Alcohol, Eating Disorders and Health Care resource pages for local agencies offering specific mental health and behavioral health services:
+Visit our Counseling, Death, Loss, and Grief, Drugs and Alcohol, Eating Disorders and Health Care resource pages for local agencies offering specific mental health and behavioral health services:

 Learn about different mental health issues in a way that is easy to understand.
 Also learn how to find low-cost medical care, what therapy is, why people get depressed, and more.

 Find alternatives to self-injury based on what need you're trying to fill, whether it be because you're feeling angry, frustrated, restless, sad, depressed or unhappy.
 There are also alternative ideas in case you need to feel something or want to see scars.

 More alternatives to self-injury based on what need you're trying to fill, like Buddy Project's Alternatives, and adds alternatives for those who self-injure to distract themselves, to take up time, or because they are feeling scared or have other reasons they self-injure.

 The Butterfly Project is an alternative to self-harming by taking a marker and drawing a butterfly on the area where the self-harm usually occurs.
 You then name the butterfly after someone you love and care about a lot.
 You must let the butterfly fade naturally; if you self-harm before it fades, the butterfly dies.

 Supporting a loved one who self-injures